Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

 }
 ```

-> **Note**: For the SDK to process the push properly `NXMClient` should be logged in.
+For the SDK to process the push properly `NXMClient` should be logged in.

-4. Enable Nexmo push notifications through a logged in `NXMClient`
+4. Enable Nexmo push notifications through a logged in `NXMClient`:

 **Swift**